 All files must be submitted as Word documents (.doc, .docx) or in open document format.

 At the end of the submissions process, you will receive an email confirming that we have successfully received your application.
 If you do not receive an email within five days, please contact us.

-The deadline for submissions is midnight on Tuesday 31 January and late submissions will not be accepted.
+The deadline for submissions was midnight GMT on Tuesday 31 January and has now passed.
 The Nine Dots Prize cannot be held responsible for applicants missing the deadline because of technical problems when uploading documents to the site.

 If you have any questions about the submissions process, please contact the Prize at email@example.com.